 First-year students will have a roommate.
 To request a specific roommate, you and your prospective roommate must mutually request each other at MyHousing through the College portal, MyElmhurst.edu.
-First-year students are only eligible to be roommates with other first-year students.
-First-year students will not be assigned a roommate who is a new transfer student or a continuing student.
+First-year students are only eligible to be roommates with other first-year students, therefore they will not be assigned a roommate who is a new transfer student or a continuing student.

 To complete your housing application, follow these four easy steps: